 Long-term water assets consist of water and water contracts held for future use or sale.
 The water is held at cost, which includes the price paid for the water and the cost to pump and deliver the water from the California aqueduct into the water bank.
-Water is currently held in a water bank on Company land in southern Kern County and by the Tejon-Castac Water District (TCWD) in the Kern Water Banks.
+Water is currently held in a water bank on Company land in southern Kern County and by the TCWD in the Kern Water Banks.

-The Company has secured State Water Project, or SWP, entitlements under long-term SWP water contracts within the Tulare Lake Basin Water Storage District, or Tulare Lake Basin, and the Dudley-Ridge Water District, or Dudley-Ridge, totaling 3,444 acre-feet of SWP entitlement annually, subject to SWP allocations.
-These contracts extend through 2035 and have been transferred to the Antelope Valley East Kern Water Agency, or AVEK, for the Company's use in the Antelope Valley.
+The Company has secured SWP entitlements under long-term SWP water contracts within the Tulare Lake Basin Water Storage District, or Tulare Lake Basin, and the Dudley-Ridge Water District, or Dudley-Ridge, totaling 3,444 acre-feet of SWP entitlement annually, subject to SWP allocations.
+These contracts extend through 2035 and have been transferred to the AVEK for the Company's use in the Antelope Valley.
 In 2013, the Company acquired a contract to purchase water that obligates the Company to purchase 6,693 acre-feet of water each year from the Nickel Family, LLC, or Nickel, a California limited liability company that is located in Kern County.

 The initial term of the water purchase agreement with Nickel runs to 2044 and includes a Company option to extend the contract for an additional 35 years.
 The purchase cost of water in 2023 is \$928 per acre-foot.
-The purchase cost is subject to annual cost increases based on the greater of the consumer price index or 3%.
+The purchase cost is subject to annual cost increases based on the greater of the Consumer Price Index or 3%.